 - 3rd grade: 115

-- 4th grade: 140
+- 4th grade: 125

-- 5th grade: 170
+- 5th grade: 135

-- 6th grade: 195
+- 6th grade: 140

 What are the effects of reading failure?

-Persistent reading failure leads to anguish, embarrassment and frustration.
-“Already by the end of first grade, children having difficulty learning to read begin to feel less positive about themselves than when they started school,” says Dr. G. Reid Lyon, former researcher of the National Institute of Health (NIH) in the US, “As we follow children through elementary and middle school years, self-esteem and the motivation to learn to read decline even further.”
+Persistent reading failure leads to anguish, embarrassment, and frustration.
+“Already by the end of first grade, children having difficulty learning to read begin to feel less positive about themselves than when they started school,” says Dr. G. Reid Lyon, former researcher of the National Institute of Health (NIH) in the U.S. “As we follow children through elementary and middle school years, self-esteem and the motivation to learn to read decline even further.

 What causes reading problems?

-This principle is also of great importance on the sports field.
-If we go to a soccer field to watch the coach at work, we shall soon find that he spends a lot of time drilling his players in basic skills, like heading, passing, dribbling, kicking, etc. The players who are most proficient at these basic skills usually turn out to be the best players in the actual game situation.
+Another simple and practical example is the fact that one has to learn to count before it becomes possible to learn to add and subtract.
+This principle is also of great importance in sports.
+If we go to a soccer field to watch the coach at work, we shall soon find that he spends a lot of time drilling his players in basic skills, like heading, passing, dribbling, and kicking.
+The players most proficient at these basic skills usually turn out to be the best in the actual game situation.